 There once was this band called The Lemonheads and they had a lead singer named Evan Dando and when I was in college I had a huge crush on Evan Dando.

-My favorite Lemonheads song is “Knoxville Girl” which really isn’t a Lemonheads song but a cover of an old bluegrass tune about a guy who beats a woman to death with a stick.
+My favorite Lemonheads song is “Knoxville Girl” which really isn’t a Lemonheads song but a cover of an old bluegrass tune about a horrible person who beats someone to death with a stick.
 It’s real pretty.

 If you were to ask me right now to recite the entire song I could do that for you, right now, every single word because I know every single word, but last night when I was on stage standing mere inches to the right of Evan Dando the only thing that came out of my mouth was, “UHHHHHHHHHH.”

 Evan Dando (you must MUST include his last name when you talk about him otherwise someone might think you’re talking about another Evan, an Evan who is neither Dan nor Do) was in town last night performing solo, just Evan Dando and his Evan Dando guitar.
 Jon’s friend was supposed to attend this concert with his wife, but Jon’s friend is currently sitting in a hotel room with Jon in downtown Cleveland where the heart of rock and roll is still beating.
 That’s where I came in.
 And did I ever come in.
 I came in and then kept going, all the way up on stage and into the dark, dark heart of total humiliation.